 Finally, if you can see the individual grains of rice before buying, look for grains that are long, fat, unbroken, and golden yellow (an indication of aging).

-Tilda is a popular brand that’s processed in the UK and it’s very good.
-Look for the bright blue bag.
+Himalayan Chef is a very good brand.
 Ten pounds should last you a few months, and it will not go bad for years.